 The Secretary of State of California is the chief elections officer of the state, and has the authority and the duty to ensure that the election laws are enforced, and that elections are conducted in an orderly manner.
+Each county or city elections official, usually the county or city clerk or a local registrar, is responsible for overseeing elections within the jurisdiction, and at the direction of the Secretary.
 Article II of the California Constitution addresses voting, initiatives, and elections.
-Prior to the adoption of Proposition 14, and the enactment of the test claim statutes, Article II required the Legislature to provide for partisan primary elections for
+Prior to the adoption of Proposition 14, and the enactment of the test claim statutes, Article II required the Legislature to provide for partisan primary elections for most elective offices.
+All "expenses authorized and necessarily incurred in the preparation for, and conduct of, elections," are and were required to be paid from county treasuries.